the great R. Crumb

 Apparently, gas-cooking represented real American progress in their home…and now the left wants to take that away.
 FOR SHAME!

-2. Cornelius_Gotchberg says:
+2. Cornelius_Gotchberg Avatar

 All that is meet and right (Providence, if you prefer) suggests…nay DEMANDS (through its Intermediary Agent [The Gotch]), that Blaska immediately (if not sooner!) begin referring to his…um…charges as Unlettered PRACTICUM Hands.